redhat-et/microshift-demos/topolvm-demo/README.md

 ## Environment Configuration

 This demo follows after the [MicroShift ostree demo](../ostree-demo).
 It is assumed that a RHEL for Edge guest OS is running and ready to upgrade to a MicroShift rpm-ostree layer (i.e. completed up through step [Provisioning a VM with the ostree, looking around](../ostree-demo#provisioning-a-vm-with-the-ostree-looking-around)).
 That said, these steps should work for MicroShift deployed to any supported OS.
-To initialize a bring-your-own OS environment, see [Microshift documentation](https://microshift.io/docs/getting-started/).
+To initialize a different supported OS environment, see [Microshift documentation](https://microshift.io/docs/getting-started/).

 For reference, see the original [TopoLVM on Kubernetes demo](https://github.com/topolvm/topolvm/tree/main/deploy)